How often you need to repeat a noise assessment

 HSE’s law and guidance on repeating a noise assessment

-The HSE have law covering this, and then also explanatory guidance.
-This is what the law actually says:
+The HSE have some law covering this, and then also explanatory guidance.

-Their guidance then expands on that and gives a bit more detail on it.
+The guidance in L108 expands further and gives a bit more detail.

 My recommendations on repeating or reviewing a noise assessment